mshabanpour/test-taxgpt/README.md

 - OpenAI for their GPT API.
 - Streamlit for simplifying the development of interactive web apps.
 - SentenceTransformers for efficient embedding generation.

----

-For issues or feature requests, please contact [Your Name/Team] or submit an issue in the repository.